 After the symbolic middle of the world tour, Angel drove me to Inti Nan, the Solar Museum - the true Mitad del Mundo.

-We passed the corralled llamas through the graveled ground with an open theater to the right of the corral and a couple of grass-roofed huts as he led me to the museum guide where the entrance stood at the time.
+We passed the corralled llamas through the graveled ground with an open theater to the right of the corral and a couple of grass-roofed huts.
+The guide took our small fee from where the entrance stood at the time.
+It's now on the opposite side.

-They've since opened an entrance from the side a few hundred feet away from the symbolic equator, and you can easily join a tour group in either English or Spanish after paying the low fee.
+The new entrance a few hundred feet away from the symbolic equator leads you to easily join a tour group in either English or Spanish after you pay.

 The group guide gives you so many intricate facts you wouldn't want to miss, such as why not to pee in the river in the jungle, among other "secrets."

-Also, you get to walk into a replica of a jungle home.
+Also, you get to walk into and through a replica of a jungle home.

 A solar clock marks the time, when the sun is shining, of course.
 You can set your watch to it.
 Can you do that elsewhere?